Skip to content

 Strengthening Account Security for Cloud-Connected Devices

-Beyond changing defaults, the authentication layer on smart home devices deserves dedicated attention.
-The cloud accounts tied to your smart home products — Ring, Nest, SmartThings, Arlo — are increasingly targeted through phishing and credential stuffing.
-If an attacker gains access to your Ring account, they can view camera footage and control settings from anywhere in the world, regardless of how well your local network is hardened.
+The authentication layer on smart home devices deserves dedicated attention beyond the device itself.
+The cloud accounts tied to your smart home products—Ring, Nest, SmartThings, Arlo—are increasingly targeted through phishing campaigns and credential stuffing attacks.
+An attacker who gains access to your Ring account can view live camera footage and control device settings from anywhere in the world, regardless of how well your local network is configured.

 Network Segmentation: The Highest-Impact IoT Defense

 If you implement only one recommendation from this guide, make it network segmentation.
-Placing your smart home devices on a separate network — isolated from computers, phones, and storage drives — contains the damage from any compromise.
+Placing your smart home devices on a separate network—isolated from computers, phones, and storage drives—contains the damage from any device compromise.
 An attacker who gains control of a smart thermostat on your IoT segment still cannot reach your financial documents, stored passwords, or email on your primary network.

 Most modern routers and mesh Wi-Fi systems support basic segmentation through a guest network.
-For stronger isolation, a router running OpenWrt, pfSense, or a business-grade system like Ubiquiti UniFi allows true Virtual Local Area Network (VLAN) segmentation with explicit firewall rules between segments.
+Creating a dedicated guest network for IoT devices takes about five minutes and immediately limits what a compromised device can access.
+For stronger isolation, a router running OpenWrt, pfSense, or a business-grade system like Ubiquiti UniFi supports true Virtual Local Area Network (VLAN) segmentation with explicit firewall rules between segments.
+Configure these rules so IoT devices can initiate outbound connections to the internet but cannot initiate connections to your primary network.
+This one-directional trust model appears throughout NIST's IoT security guidance and prevents lateral movement if any device is ever compromised.

 What Belongs on Your IoT Network Segment